There Are No “Highs”… Just Healing

 Hemp Victory Garden, is honored to bring quality Hemp Oil products to the marketplace.We take pride in proving that reliability, honesty, and high standards in service still exist.

 Our Industrial Hemp Oil meets the U.S. governmentʼs low levels of THC requirements, so, no permit or prescription is needed.
-However, Hemp itself is still illegal to be grown in the United States, except for a few states working on legislation to make Hemp legal to grow or are in pilot programs.
-Currently, we purchase terpene rich CBD industrial Hemp paste primarily from European countries where it is legal to grow Hemp and from farms that meet our quality standards for Hemp.
+Currently, we purchase terpene rich CBD industrial Hemp from U.S. states where it is legal to grow Hemp and from farms that meet our quality standards for Hemp.
 We are here to give you the purity that you should expect and the variety of products with a range of strengths that meet your needs.

 Our enthusiasm is ballooning because the list of positive health results is growing longer all the time and we are receiving emails from many customers thanking us for the benefits of the powerful healing properties of CBD.
 From skin and nerve disorders to cancer in remission, we have much to rejoice from the things we are hearing about this wonderful weed.
 Promoting more research will take all of us pushing together for solid legislation to legalize growing Hemp in the United States and to keep the freedom we need to keep expanding availability and research.
 We are certain Hempʼs future medical applications will exceed even our own expectations.
 This fighting spirit to release Hemp from its restrictions is why we named our company “Hemp Victory Garden”.